RuiZhong961230/LLMO/README.md

 # LLMO
 Large Language Model Assisted Adversarial Robustness Neural Architecture Search

+## Abstract
+Large Language Models (LLMs) have shown significant promise as evolutionary optimizers.
+This paper introduces a novel LLM-based Optimizer (LLMO) to address Neural Architecture Search Considering Adversarial Robustness (ARNAS), a classic combinatorial optimization problem.
+Using the standard CRISPE framework, we design the prompt and employ Gemini to iteratively refine solutions based on its responses.
+In our numerical experiments, we investigate the performance of LLMO on NAS-Bench-201-based ARNAS tasks with CIFAR-10 and CIFAR-100 datasets.
+The results, compared with six well-known metaheuristic algorithms (MHAs), highlight the superiority and competitiveness of using LLMs as combinatorial optimizers.
+The source code is available at https://github.com/RuiZhong961230/LLMO.

+## Citation
 @INPROCEEDINGS{Zhong:24,
   author={Rui, Zhong and Yang, Cao and Jun, Yu and Masaharu, Munetomo},
   booktitle={2024 6th International Conference on Data-driven Optimization of Complex Systems (DOCS)},